No Win, No Fee (818) 990-8300

 If your employer has a procedure or protocol in place to report, it is important that you follow it.
 Make sure you document all instances of harassment and take detailed notes about what was being said or done.
 Save all evidence such as emails, memos or notes in a location other than your office computer.
 Reach out to an experienced Los Angeles employment lawyer who can help you protect your rights every step of the way.

 Your employer has the responsibility to take action as soon as a harassment complaint comes to them.
 Employers are required to conduct a fair investigation, discipline the harasser or take the steps necessary to end the harassment.
 It is also illegal for employers to retaliate against an employee who makes a harassment complaint.
+For victims who need additional information, I have an article I wrote about 10 things that are illegal for your employer to do.

 Contacting an Experienced Lawyer